sisrfeng/py-debugAP/README.md

 # nvim-dap-python

-An extension for [nvim-dap][1] providing default configurations for python and methods to debug individual test methods or classes.
+An extension for [nvim-dap][1] providing default configurations for python and methods to debug ¿individual¿ test methods or  classes.

 ## Installation